-The road is tarred and well used, as it’s the main link between the east and the west.
+The road is a tarred and well used highway, the main link between the east and the west.

 However, you’re on your own once you turn off the Nullarbor.
 A sense of isolation closes in around you and you could be the only person left on the planet.

 The roads and tracks leading off the Nullarbor can be rough, with frequent limestone outcrops.
 If you’re looking for a break from the tar, a trip along the Old Eyre Highway will give you a taste of what an epic journey this trip once was.

 And the Nullarbor journey is full of surprises!
 Go here for some unusual destinations along the Nullarbor.